KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.0.5.0 - June 2, 2019

+- Added the ability to synchronize multiple KeePass databases at the same time.
+So you no longer get an error message if you're trying to sync a database which is not the currently active one.
+This is particularly useful when you use scripts or plugins to open multiple databases at once.
+They all should automatically sync now when they open.
+- Added a status message in the status bar or KeePass indicating that the sync is not happening when KeePassOneDriveSync has been set to offline mode so to visualize why a sync is not happening at that time

 Version 2.0.4.2 - May 22, 2019

 - Still was receiving reports on issues uploading larger than 5 MB databases.
 Did an additional fix hoping for it to have caught all scenarios this time.
 Discussed in [issue 88](https://github.com/KoenZomers/KeePassOneDriveSync/issues/88).